DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - 🎈certificates: issued to other certification authorities or to devices and users
             - 🎈policies and procedures: such as how the PKI is secured, and
             - 🎈templates: a predefined configuration for specific uses, such as a web server template
             - 🎈Certificate Revocation List CRL: is a list maintained by a Certificate Authority (CA) that contains identifiers for certificates that have been revoked before their scheduled expiration date.
+Certificates may only be added to a certificate revocation list by the certificate authority that created the digital certificate.
 These certificates might be revoked for various reasons, such as being compromised, having been issued incorrectly, or no longer being needed.
 Delta CRLs: To efficiently handle updates, delta CRLs can be used to list only the changes (i.e., new revocations or reinstatements) since the last full CRL was issued.
 The certificate revocation list contains
                 - 🥥Serial Number: The unique identifier of the revoked certificate.
                 - 🥥Revocation Date: The date on which the certificate was revoked.
                 - 🥥Revocation Reason: The reason for the revocation, such as key compromise, CA compromise, affiliation change, or cessation of operation.